petrstepanov/gnome-macos-remap/README.md

 sh install.sh
 ```

-Open AutoKey preferences and make sure the "Automatically start AutoKey at login" checkbox is on.
+2. Open AutoKey preferences and make sure the "Automatically start AutoKey at login" checkbox is on.
-System restart is required in order for the remap to start working.
+3. Restart your computer.
+4. On the GNOME login screen click ⚙ icon and select 'GNOME on Xorg'."

+Enjoy your linux with native MacOS keybindings.

 ## Postinstall tips
 To get a functionality similar to the macOS Spotlight, I recommend installing the [Ulauncher application](https://ulauncher.io/).
 You can assign the `⌘ space` hotkey for the Ulauncher in its settings.